8 Ways to Prepare for Small Business Saturday

 If your Chamber of Commerce isn’t hosting an event, this may be a great opportunity to band together with other businesses in your area.
 Can you cross-promote your services or products?
 Create a gift basket with treats from both of your shops?
 Build relationships and get creative.

 Let shoppers know about your products or services, whether they’re new or long-time favorites.
-Consider developing a public relations campaign leading up to Small Business Saturday or sending an email newsletter to get your existing customers excited.
+Develop your holiday messaging before starting a public relations campaign ahead of Small Business Saturday.
+Remember: an email newsletter is still the primary way to engage your customers.

 We’re shopping online more than ever, which means there’s even more opportunity for security breaches.
 Make sure your cybersecurity is up to date so that credit card numbers and other personal information stay out of scammers’ hands.

 Understanding your customers will help you better serve them.
 A good way to do that?
 Diving into how they use your website.
-Download our Google Analytics toolkit to get started.
+Learn more about Google Analytics to get started.

 Small businesses can’t compete with the prices at big-box stores but you can still catch customers’ attention with a special offer.
 Try coming up with new ways to entice them or encourage them to share how much they love your business with a friend.